Lollators/myDiabetesSupplies/README.md

 The files contained in this repository are used for grading purposes in the COP 3003 class of the fall semester 2018.

 The languages used are **Java**, **JavaFX**, and **SQL**.
 This project is going to be under constant development.
-Whenever something will need to be added to the program, it will also  be displayed under the **TODO** section of this README.
+Whenever something will need to be added to the program, it will also  be displayed under the **ToDo** section of this README.

 ## Project Description

-## TODO:
+## ToDo:
 - [ ] Add invalid username check label when trying to delete a user.
 - [ ] Add username already exist check label when trying to add a new user.
 - [ ] Add thorough JavaDOC-compatible documentation.